Trevor Rich, M.D.

-- Newly infected people spreading the infection to others or re-infecting a previously treated person.
+- Newly infected people spreading the infection to others or reinfecting a previously treated person.

 How can you protect against syphilis infection?

-Abstinence is the ultimate protection against syphilis, because you are able to avoid any chance of exposure to infected skin sores.
+Abstinence is the ultimate protection against syphilis because you can avoid any chance of exposure to infected skin sores.

-- Having an open and direct conversation with your sexual partner(s).
-It is important for both partners to be treated to prevent reinfection from each other.
+It's important for both partners to be treated to prevent reinfection from each other.

 The more sexual partners you have, the higher the risk of infection.

 This helps provide a barrier between your partner's skin sores and your skin, lowering the risk of infection.

-- Being tested.
 The CDC recommends testing for all women at their first prenatal visit, as syphilis can spread to an unborn child.
 Earlier treatment is associated with better baby outcomes.

 What is the test for syphilis?

-Two ways are available:
+Two simple and easy ways are available: